emanuele-tarchi-it/carelink-mesh-system/docs/roadmap.md

 ---

 ## ⚠️ Disclaimer
-CareLink Mesh System is a technical and educational prototype inspired by real clinical workflows.
+CareLink is a technical and educational prototype inspired by real clinical workflows.
 It is **not** a certified medical device and must not be used for life‑critical monitoring.